anikachristopher/anikachristopher.github.io/_posts/2020-02-16-building_an_mvc_sinatra_application.markdown

 **Controllers**
 This component works as the go between for the two previous components.
 It accepts input and converts it to commands for the models and views.

+Using the Corneal gem in tandem with the Sinatra famework, created much of the template for this project.
+It set up all files and strructure and the contents of these files were updated to essentially build the project.
+Sinatra made it that much simpler to execute, allowing the creating of a simple CMS which sends requests to the server and then with routes, sends a request to the view to render inforrmation back to the server.